devopsdays/devopsdays-web/themes/devopsdays-theme/CONTRIBUTING.md

 There should be no other milestones; issues that are logged as `bug` will be prioritized into the milestone when we are ready to work on them.
 Only issues with the tag of `ready` should be worked on.

 Feature requests can be created at https://www.devopsdays.org/ideas.
 The roadmap for feature development can always be viewed at https://www.devopsdays.org/roadmap.
-If you would like to participate in the roadmap development/feature discussion, please contact @mattstratton for access to ProdPad.
+If you would like to participate in the roadmap development/feature discussion, please contact [@mattstratton](https://www.github.com/mattstratton) for access to ProdPad.

+For more specific details, check out our [workflow for feature enhancements](https://www.gliffy.com/go/publish/11899988)

 ### Issues